mbaudin47/othdrplot/README.rst

 This project implements the Functional highest density region boxplot technique [Hyndman2009]_.
 It is based on `OpenTURNS <http://www.openturns.org>`_.

-When you have functional data (i.e. a curve), you will want to answer some questions such as:
+When you have functional data (i.e. a set of curves), you will want to answer some questions such as:

 * What is the median curve?
 * Can I draw a confidence interval?
-* Or, is there any outliers?
+* Or, is there any outlier curves?

-This module allows you to do exactly this:
+This module allows you to do this:

 .. code-block:: python